xsf/xmpp.org/content/pages/uses/internet-of-things.md

 The **Request/Response** communication pattern is one of the most basic communication patterns.
 It allows a *client* to request information from a *server* in *real-time*.
 The words "client" and "server" are here used purely to illustrate the roles of the participants in the pattern, not to describe the hierarchy in the network.
 Most commonly, they are peers in the network.

 XMPP provides an intrinsic method to implement a generic Request/Response mechanism, by use of the **iq** stanza built into XMPP.
 This allows one client to request information from another.
 What information is defined by the contents of the **iq** stanza.
+The receiver of the request is informed of whom originated the request, and the client is also informed from whence the response came.

 For proprietary applications in IoT, the **iq** stanza might be sufficient.
 But there are instances where it is not.
 One such instance is if the response is slow to be collected, and partial results have to be returned to show progress.
 This might be the case when communicating with devices behind gateways, behind which very slow communication protocols are used.
 Another important instance, is if [interoperable](#interoperability) solutions are desired.
 In such cases, proprietary solutions create walled gardens that are difficult to integrate in larger contexts.